 Display emotional imbalances such as lack of impulse control, fluctuating moods, reduced memory, and diminished decision-making skills.

-Lack of sleep can negate the health benefits of
+Lack of sleep can negate the health benefits of your work out.

 4 reasons to make sleep a priority in your life

 It restores your body and mind.
 Your body repairs itself, grows, and even detoxifies while you sleep.
 It reduces inflammation, hence reducing the risk of disease.

 It improves your brain's ability to learn and remember things, technically known as “synaptic plasticity”.
 Science shows that those who sleep longer have better grades in school and improved mental capacity.

 It down-regulates your hunger hormones, reducing cravings, and regulate appetite.

 It reduces the stress hormones in your body, decreasing signs of anxiety and depression.

 Do you know how much sleep adults need?
 It's less than your growing child, but you may be surprised that it's recommended that all adults get 7 - 9 hours a night.
 In fact, when working with clients, improving their sleep is one of the first areas we often tackle.

 5 tips that will help you get a good-night sleep